United to Reverse Biodiversity Loss by 2030 for Sustainable Development

 Overall, the intent of the pledge for integration and a shift away from conservation to sustainable use of nature is welcome and long overdue.

-The conservation agenda, focusing on the preservation of anything rare or endangered, is not possible anymore.
+The conservation agenda, focusing on preserving anything rare or endangered, is not possible anymore.

-It’s not about biodiversity loss but about humanity — this is a big step forward.
+It’s not about how to reverse biodiversity loss but about humanity—this is a big step forward.

 Here are the more encouraging quotes from the pledge